 - Avoid alcohol and drugs.
-Substance abuse affects the benefits of medication and worsens symptoms.
-If you have a substance abuse problem, seek help.
+Substance use can lessen the benefits of medication and worsen symptoms.

 - Maintain connections.
 Having friends and family involved in your treatment plan can go a long way toward recovery.
 People experiencing psychosis often have a difficult time in social situations, so surround yourself with people who understand.
 NAMI Peer-To-Peer and NAMI Connection support groups are great ways to meet caring, supportive people who are focused on recovery.